Home / World Top Cities

 Business Environment

 The banking sector relies heavily on technology and, because of regulatory and customer requirements, needs the highest levels of security, connectivity, and latency.
 This is true for those who run their business from the city’s skyscrapers and is at least as important for their tech-based challengers.
-In Frankfurt, these service levels are fulfilled by a number of data center providers.
-All the important providers are there; many have more than just one data center in the Frankfurt area; and all of them are expanding their capacities year after year to keep up with growing customer demand.
-The city’s data centers have recently surpassed Frankfurt’s airport in terms of energy consumption.
-According to Dr. Béla Waldhauser, CEO of Telehouse Deutschland and Leader of the Competence Group Datacenter Infrastructure in the eco Association, all of the larger, well-established data centers will be massively expanding their capacities in 2017, with figures of 5-10 MW of additional capacity per provider.
+In Frankfurt, these service levels are fulfilled by many data centre providers.
+All the important providers are there; many have more than just one data centre in the Frankfurt area; and all of them are expanding their capacities year after year to keep up with growing customer demand.
+The city’s data centres have recently surpassed Frankfurt’s airport in terms of energy consumption.
+According to Dr Béla Waldhauser, CEO of Telehouse Deutschland and Leader of the Competence Group Datacenter Infrastructure in the eco Association, all of the larger, well-established data centres will be massively expanding their capacities in 2017, with figures of 5-10 MW of additional capacity per provider.

 Impact assessments like these tend to agree that London’s significance as the financial industry’s location will decrease, and that others will benefit.
 It is not a question of if, but of how much and when.